YashMehta11k/-CrackYourPlacement/README.md

           }

-### 4. Find first index of needle in the haystack - two pointers and greedy
+### 4. Check if a string is palindrome with maximum one replacement possible - two pointers and greedy
    - if its the first time they didn't match, delete any one of them left and right and see if it comes palindrome - bool palin(string s,int i,int j){